uf-mil/mil/docs/subjugator/simulating.rst

 ``subviz`` is an `alias <https://alvinalexander.com/blog/post/linux-unix/create-aliases>`__ which launches `RVIZ <http://wiki.ros.org/rviz>`__ with a configuration for SubjuGator.
-Generally speaking, this will show what information is avalible to the robot.
+Generally speaking, this will show what information is available to the robot.

 Clear the Kill
 ~~~~~~~~~~~~~~

 Whenever SubjuGator is initialized, it is a state called "kill" for
-saftey.
+safety.
 While in the kill state, the sub will not actuate in any way so
 it is safe for people the physically handle it.
 The sub must be put into
 a state of "unkill" to actually do anything.
 To unkill the sub, go to a
 new panel and run: